qiushiyan/old-website/content/about/skills-interests-3.md

 +++

-In my spare time, I enojoy watching natural documentaries and old-school movies.
+In my spare time, I enojoy watching natural documentaries and old-school movies, with the exception of the TV series *Friends*.
 I play basketball and video games like Overwatch.
-Other than statistics and data science, I read books about cultural history, ecology, English writing, and most importantly all works by Bertrand Russell.
+Other than technical things, I read books about cultural history, ecology, English writing, ancient Chinese poetry, and most importantly all works by Bertrand Russell.